tarwn/lessthandot-hugo/blogs/content/posts/2014-01-31-master-data-services-second-edition-review.md

 </p>

 <p style="text-align: justify">
-  Tyler Graham was part of the development team of SQL Server Master Data Services right from the start, so if anyone is qualified about writing a book about MDS it’s probably him.
-You can notice his profound knowledge throughout the book, as he frequently delves deeper in the MDS web service (I didn’t even know there was one) and references hidden stored procedures and views to make MDS do your bidding.
+  Tyler Graham was part of the development team of SQL Server Master Data Services right from the start, so if anyone is qualified about writing a book about MDS it's probably him.
+You can notice his profound knowledge throughout the book, as he frequently delves deeper in the MDS web service (I didn't even know there was one) and references hidden stored procedures and views to make MDS do your bidding.
 The book accomplishes its goal: I know have a good working knowledge of the tool and if I have to use it in a project tomorrow, I know where to start.
 </p>

 <p style="text-align: justify">